- 1 How to Warm Up Email Account : Table of Contents

 DMARC (Domain-based Message Authentication, Reporting & Conformance) records to use your SPF and DKIM records to assure the receiver’s ESP that no deceitful activities are associated with the email.

-Adding a custom domain with your emails, make your links, and document more authentic by providing it with your domain.
-This makes the sender, as well as his ESP, assure that the links and documents are from an authentic source.
+Adding a custom domain to your emails, make your links, and documents look more authentic by providing it with your domain.
+This makes the sender, as well as the ESP, assure that the links and documents are from an authentic source.

 Read this Guide: What are SPF & DKIM Records and How to Set It Up?

-During this manual process, make sure you are sending emails to various email services like Gmail, Yahoo, Outlook, iCloud, Godaddy, Zoho, Aol, Exchange and Yandex.
-This will help you build a good reputation at all the top email services providers spam filters.
+During this manual process, make sure you are sending emails to various email services like Yahoo, Outlook, iCloud, Godaddy, Zoho, Aol, Exchange, and Yandex.
+This will help you build a good reputation at all the top email services provider’s spam filters.